slz37/Brick-Breaker/Cosmology/README.md

-Reads a file containing a density fluctuation field in the format: x y delta
+An interesting problem given as homework during my Cosmology course.
+The program reads a file containing a given density fluctuation field in the format: x y delta

 In part A, the code first plots the field by itself, coloring by delta.